Janailton-eng/Janailton-eng/README.md

 I am dedicated to constantly expanding my knowledge by working on projects that challenge me, combining my interest in embedded systems and data analysis to contribute to impactful solutions.

-When I'm not developing or prototyping, I enjoy diving into sci-fi books, leveling up in games, and exploring the wonders of the real world through documentaries.
+When I'm not developing or prototyping, I enjoy diving into sci-fi books, gaming, and exploring the wonders of the real world through documentaries.

 **Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/janailton-ferreira-costa/).**